The Grooming Manual

 Certain sunscreen formulas can protect against these harmful UV rays.
 But it's not so simple.

 The problem?
-Standard SPF measurements aren’t the only thing you need to keep in mind.
+Standard SPF measurements aren’t the only thing you need to keep in mind when pondering how long does sunscreen last.
 Sun Protection Factor, or SPF, is only a measure of how long sunscreen protects you against UVB rays -- it doesn’t deal with UVA rays at all.

 So an SPF 20 formula means that it will take 20 times longer for the skin to redden when the product is applied.
 But it doesn’t protect against damage in deeper layers of the skin, and you should be concerned about both UVA and UVB rays.